progs2002/LinearTransformation/README.md

 # LinearTransformation

-## The goal of this article is to show you how useful matrices can be in transforming 2D space making relaly cool visual animations.
+## The goal of this article is to show you how useful matrices can be in transforming 2D space making really cool visual animations.
 I highly recommend you to read this document before moving on with the actual software

 <br>